dabit3/full-stack-ethereum-marketplace-workshop/README.md

 cd full-stack-ethereum-marketplace-workshop/marketplace-starter

 yarn

+# or

+npm install
 ```

-Next, check out the tests in __test/test.js__.
+Next, take a look at the tests in __test/test.js__.
 Here, we can mock the functionality that we'll need for our project.

 To run the test and see the output, run the following command: